gau-nernst/mlda-acad-recruitment/README.md

 You should have basic programming skills to complete this task.

+If you have any questions, don't hesitate to contact me (Thien, MLDA Academics Head) at tran0096@e.ntu.edu.sg

 ## Introduction to Image Classification and Transfer Learning

 Convolution Neural Networks (CNNs) have revolutionized Computer Vision, enabling machines to see and understand the world just like humans.
 CNNs not only power [self-driving capabilities]((https://www.tesla.com/autopilotAI)) of Tesla cars, but they are also a [fundamental part](https://www.linkedin.com/posts/bytedance_bytedance-augmentedreality-technology-activity-6811210320040742912-Ti5y) of your favourite TikTok or Instagram filters.